TommyBagan/datapack_wayofthecrafter/README.md

 # Way of the Crafter

-This datapack simply adds a book to the game, which when read grants the player all recipes!
+Datapack that adds a crafting manual to the game, which when read grants the player all recipes!